 Shop Second Hand

 It can be fun to spend your morning wandering around flea markets or garage sales, while searching for some things that you actually need and want.
 Things are so cheap, that it might be worth it to you!
-I have friends who shop around in summer and flip things, making an extra buck at the same time.
+I have friends who shop around in summer and flip things for profit, making an extra buck at the same time.

 Do Some Summer Reading